-Endpoints uses Cloud Identity and Access Management (Cloud IAM) to control access to your API.
+Endpoints uses Identity and Access Management (IAM) to control access to your API.
 You can grant access to your API at the project level and at the individual Endpoints service level.
 For example, you can:

-- Grant access to project members on a per-service basis.
+- Grant access to principals on a per-service basis.

 - Grant permission to a user or service account to deploy an updated Endpoints configuration.

 - Grant access to your API users so they can enable your API in their own Google Cloud project.